maelle/simplymaelle/content/post/2026-02-17-stitch-markers-git-commits/index.md

 In which I share a crochet analogy for Git commits…

+*This post was featured on the [R Weekly highlights podcast](https://serve.podhome.fm/episodepage/r-weekly-highlights/222) hosted by Eric Nantz and Mike Thomas.*

 ## Don’t forget your stitch markers!

 I am happily continuing my [crochet learning journey](/2026/01/26/amigurumi/).